-Thanks for dropping in, young grasshopper! 🙂
+Thanks for dropping in on my Discover The Plan review, young grasshopper! 🙂

 But does this mean it’s a flat-out scam to steer well clear of, huh?